SAP/ui5-tooling/rfcs/0007-properties-file-encoding.md

 A configuration for the `ui5-builder` tasks and the `ui5-server` should be provided such that the source encoding of `*.properties` files can be specified.

-Encodings should be supported according to the [Encoding spec](https://encoding.spec.whatwg.org/).
-For more information check out: [Buffers and Character Encodings](https://nodejs.org/api/buffer.html#buffer_buffers_and_character_encodings)
+This configuration is set on project level, so that multiple projects with different encodings function idependently.
+Resources create as part of the project contain a reference to the project, which allows to read the expected source encoding for a single resource.

+Altought there are lots of different encodings, the configuration on projects only foresees the two relevant encodings.

 Supported values are: `UTF-8` and `ISO-8859-1`

-The default is `ISO-8859-1` for compatibility reasons (set by the formatters).
+The default is `ISO-8859-1` for compatibility reasons.

 This should be configured within the `ui5.yaml` file.